 - Pastoral support plan

-SEN Support and Statement Provision
+SEN Support and Education, Health and Care Provision

 - Visual communications systems and structures following TEACCh guidelines

-- Targeted interventions in literacy and numeracy
+- Targeted interventions in reading, writing and maths

 - 1:1 reading support and targeted reading support